spotlightpa/poor-richard/content/about/about-faqs.md

 **A:** Spotlight PA’s reporters are assigned to cover the state government’s many departments, agencies and commissions, as well as significant local and regional issues that cut across political and geographic boundaries.
 Their goal is to produce digital-first journalism that drives change.

+**Q: Why should I support Spotlight PA?**

+**A:** High-quality investigative and accountability journalism takes a lot of time and resources, and it’s critical to holding our elected officials and those in power responsible for their actions.
+Too often, however, it’s pushed aside because of financial struggles and budgetary constraints.
+We aim to fill the void in a bold way, but we need your support to keep doing this important work.

+**Q: How do I support Spotlight PA?**

+**A:** You can [make a donation to Spotlight PA here](https://www.spotlightpa.org/donate).
+If you would like to send a check or discuss other ways to support our mission, contact <mailto:joanna@spotlightpa.org>.

+**Q: How do I change a recurring donation or update my credit card?**

+**A:** Please contact <mailto:joanna@spotlightpa.org> and we'll be happy to help.

+**Q: Is my donation tax deductible?**

+**A:** Yes.

 **Q: What is "digital-first journalism"?**

 **A:** Digital-first journalism means we make all of our editorial decisions based on the best way to reach modern-day readers online and in the forms and formats they like most for consuming news.
 While some of our stories will take the traditional, narrative form, we'll seek to innovate using data and visual tools to create new, interesting and engaging storytelling forms.
 And we won't be afraid to experiment.